ThomyR73/CRMGrapQLServer/README.md

  First on the root create a file called `variables.env`

- Inside this create two variables one called `MONGO` with the acces to your mongodb database and a second one called `SECRETA` with any word to encrypt the tokens
+ Inside this create two variables one called `DB_MONGO` with the acces to your mongodb database and a second one called `SECRETA` with any word to encrypt the tokens

  Now, install the node dependencies